Bajocode/ReactNativePhotosApp/README.md

 ![Screenshots of the app](media/header.png)

 #### Project
-For my first React Native project, I've created an iOS only photo searching app, using the Flickr REST api.
+A photo searching app using the Flickr REST api as an introduction to React Native.

 #### Run
 * cd PhotosApp